pnlong/determine_key/README.md

 # determine_key
-Determine the key of a given audio sample.
+Determine the musical key of a given audio sample.